richtmat/nodegit/guides/README.md

 ## Repository

-> How to work with repositories
+> How to work with repositoriesfffff

 - [Opening](repositories/)
 - [Initializing](repositories/initializing)